WHAT IS GHB?

 · If you are in a club or at a dance party, attract the attention of medical or security staff, or ACON Rovers.

-· If you have notified someone or are waiting for an ambulance, lay the person on their left side (recovery position) so if the vomit they won’t choke.
+· If you have notified someone or are waiting for an ambulance, lay the person on their left side (recovery position) so if they vomit, they won’t choke.
 Make sure their air passage is clear and their chin is not pressed up against their chest.

 Regular use of GHB can lead to dependence and withdrawal and it is important to talk to a health professional if you are planning to stop using.
 If you or someone you know is experiencing any problems and issues using GHB or any other drugs you can get help and support: